 On February 9, 2015, the School entered into a ten year agreement with the Armed Forces Retirement Home to lease space in the Sherman Building, located at 3700 North Capitol Street, N.W., Washington, D.C.
 This lease was amended in 2016 for additional space to meet the School's growing requirements.
 The monthly lease payments are based on the square footage area occupied by the School and decreased by the approved leasehold improvement incentives for repair, maintenance, renovation, remodel or upgrading the building.
-As of June 30, 2016, approved in-kind leasehold improvements totaled \$2,700,842.
+There was another modification to this lease to extend the lease term from ten to thirty years with a new end date of July 31, 2025.
+As of June 30, 2018 and 2017, approved in-kind leasehold improvements totaled \$2,700,842 per year.